bobbycomet/xanmod-kernel-update-tool/README.md

 Persistent Settings: It remembers your preferred window size and position and saves the "auto-remove after install" setting for future use.

+Use this to complement the tool.
+Made specifically to work together. https://github.com/bobbycomet/xanmod-autotuner

 # **License**